 Last Updated on

 There are many interesting facts about New Zealand you should familiarise yourself with before visiting the country.
-As I’m a kiwi but have been living overseas for the last 7 years, I have had the chance to reflect from afar about these interesting facts about New Zealand, and some of them are really intriguing.
+I’m a Kiwi, but as I have been living overseas for the last 7 years, I have had the chance to reflect from afar about these fun facts about New Zealand, and some of them are really weird and intriguing.

-Here are 34 interesting facts about New Zealand you probably never knew about!
+Here are 34 cool and interesting facts about New Zealand you probably didn’t know!

 1. New Zealanders are called Kiwis

-A person from New Zealand is often referred to as a kiwi and not a New Zealander.
+A person from New Zealand is often referred to as a Kiwi and not a New Zealander.
 This is because the national bird and symbol of New Zealand is a Kiwi (bird).
 This beautiful bird is the face of New Zealand, a native NZ bird which is endangered due to the increasing amount of pests that were introduced into the country a while back.
 Kiwis are not to be confused with Kiwi (birds, or kiwi (fruits) just to make it more confusing.
-This has got to be one of the most confusing facts about New Zealand, do you think?
+This is probably one of the most well known fun facts about NZ, but it also has to be one of the most confusing facts about New Zealand, don’t you think?